GMC Yukon Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for a GMC Yukon are $1,008 a year including full coverage.
-Comprehensive costs around $180 each year, collision insurance costs $202, and liability costs around $468.
-A policy with just liability insurance costs as low as $518 a year, and coverage for high-risk drivers costs around $2,162.
-16-year-old drivers receive the highest rates at up to $4,034 a year.
+Average insurance rates for a GMC Yukon are $1,008 a year for full coverage insurance.
+Comprehensive costs around $180 a year, collision costs $202, and liability coverage costs $468.
+A liability-only policy costs as little as $518 a year, with high-risk insurance costing around $2,162.
+16-year-old drivers receive the highest rates at $4,034 a year or more.

 Average premium for full coverage: $1,008